About Me

 Depression

-Depression is composed of many symptoms that make it a challenge for people to thrive.
-When suffering from Depression individuals not only feel sad then often feel a lack of energy, loss of interest, and worthlessness among other symptoms.
-These symptoms are like rain clouds hanging overhead making it difficult to function in all aspects of life.
+Depression is a lonely place to be.
+It isolates us from others, especially when we mask our symptoms and to those around us we seem happy and healthy.
+When suffering from depression, we not only feel sad we also feel a lack of energy, loss of interest, and worthlessness.
+These symptoms make it difficult to function in all aspects of life.

 Couples